abeyuya/memory-bank-loader-mcp/memory-bank/activeContext.md

 ## Next Steps

--   Update `progress.md` to reflect the completion of README and Memory Bank initialization/update.
+-   Update `progress.md` to reflect the resolution of the npm warning.
 -   Review the updated Memory Bank files for accuracy and completeness.
 -   Consider any further development or refinement of the `load-memory-bank` tool or the project itself.